Windhoek Declaration: Genesis of the Windhoek seminar

 The Windhoek seminar was a direct follow-up to the East-West Roundtable that the Director General, Federico Mayor had rapidly set up in February 1990, a few weeks after the fall of the Berlin Wall, in order to address one of the numerous challenges generated by the end of the Cold War, that is the democratization of the media landscape in Central and Oriental European countries.
-Sixty independent journalists from the Soviet Block but also journalists from Europe and North America had participated in the Roundtable.
+Sixty independent journalists from the Soviet Bloc but also journalists from Europe and North America had participated in the Roundtable.
 Unlike the Windhoek seminar, the East-West Roundtable hadn't adopted a final text.
 Its main purpose was to offer a platform for free expression to the participants whose many had just come out from underground.
 Several representatives of UNESCO Member States also attended the Roundtable as observers, among them some African diplomats who had asked the Director General that a similar conference be held on their continent.
 The Windhoek seminar was organized in response to their request.